flutter/website/src/docs/release/breaking-changes/parent-data-widget-generic-type.md

 The generic type of the ParentDataWidget superclass changes from `FrogJar` (a RenderObjectWidget) to `FrogJarParentData` (the ParentData type that `FrogSize.applyParentData` wants to operate on).
-Additionally, the new `debugTypicalAncestorWidget` is implemented for this ParentDataWidget subclass.
+Additionally, the new `debugTypicalAncestorWidgetClass` is implemented for this ParentDataWidget subclass.
 It returns the type of a typical ancestor RenderObjectWidget for this ParentDataWidget.
 Most of the times, you just want to return the old generic type here (`FrogJar` in this example).